-It is quite upsetting to us when our children are cruel and disrespectful, and maintaining this behaviour may result in their becoming an unpleasant adult.
+It is quite upsetting to us when our children are cruel and disrespectful, and maintaining this behavior may result in their becoming an unpleasant adult.
 And no one likes obnoxious grownups!

-Is it feasible to stop the disrespectful behaviour and get your children to respect you once in a while?
+Is it feasible to stop the disrespectful behavior and get your children to respect you once in a while?
 Absolutely!
 Is it simple?
 Absolutely not!

 This post may contain affiliate links.
 Full disclosure here.